-Effective cleaning and disinfection measures help minimize disease.
-Research on veal farms also suggests that the cleanliness of housing can account for 19% of the variability between units in daily weight gain and 22% of the variability between units in feed efficiency (48).
+Implementing strict protocols for cleaning and disinfecting facilities and feed equipment has a significant impact on calf health especially in the first 2 weeks after arrival.
+Research on veal farms suggests that the cleanliness of housing can account for 19% of the variability between units in daily weight gain and 22% of the variability between units in feed efficiency (51).

-Effective procedures include removal of wastes (e.g. manure, soiled bedding), followed by washing and sanitizing (often with detergents to help remove organic debris) and, finally, disinfection to destroy disease-carrying organisms.
-Allowing cleaned pens and stalls to be unoccupied between uses (for a period of 5 days, for example), can also help reduce the spread of infection.
+Effective procedures include removal of biofilm and wastes, followed by washing and sanitizing (often with detergents to help remove organic debris), and, finally, disinfection to destroy disease-carrying organisms.
+Allowing cleaned pens and stalls to be unoccupied between uses (for a period of 5 days, for example) can also help reduce the spread of infection.